peter-l5/SH1107/README.md

 The driver builds in the facility to use the **`large_text()`** method in the MicroPython FrameBuffer extension [framebuf2](https://github.com/peter-l5/framebuf2).
 Moreover, some limited **hardware scrolling** functionality can be used with the `display_start_line()` method.

-With an I2C connection at 400,000 bps the display will achieve xx frames per second when orientated at 0 or 180 degrees and yy frames per second at 90 or 270 degrees.
-Partial updates for example for 1 row of text take from zz milliseconds (tested values using a Raspberry Pi pico at standard clock speed).
+With an I2C connection at 400,000 bps a 128x128 display will achieve about 16 frames per second when orientated at 0 or 180 degrees and 10 frames per second at 90 or 270 degrees.
+Partial updates are faster, for example, 1 row of text can be updated in around 5 milliseconds (tested values using a Raspberry Pi pico at standard clock speed).

 ## Usage